x-englishwordnet/xewn/index.senses.md

 Most libraries and applications expect to find an **index.sense** file in the *dict* directory.

-In case of compatibility problems or because of your application's needs and requirements, you can rename either *index.sense.cased* or *index.sense.legacy* to default target *index.sense*.
+In case of compatibility problems or because of your application's needs and requirements, you can rename either *index.sense.pools* or *index.sense.legacy* to default target *index.sense*.

 Here are the differences: